 Awarded to an art major with a cumulative GPA of 2.50 or above.
 Recipient must be of sophomore standing or higher, of good moral character, and have attained grades of "C" or above in all art core courses completed at the time of application.
-(Applicant must be a currently enrolled Northwest art major at the time of completion of application.)
+Applicant must be a currently enrolled Northwest art major at the time of application completion.

-Awarded to sophomore, junior or senior art major.
+Awarded to a sophomore, junior or senior art major.
 Recipient must have a 2.50 GPA, be of good moral character, show promise for excellence in the area of art, declared an academic major in art, and have need of financial aid as determined by the faculty selection committee.
-(Applicant must be a currently enrolled Northwest art major at the time of completion of application.)
+Applicant must be a currently enrolled Northwest art major at the time of application completion.

-Applicants must have declared an academic major in the area of vocal music, maintain a minimum cumulative GPA of 2.5, and show financial need.
+Applicants must have declared an academic major in the area of vocal music, maintain a minimum cumulative GPA of 2.50, and show financial need.
 Eligible applicants must be members of Northwest Celebration at the time of application as well as during the year for which the scholarship is awarded.

 Awarded to music majors with a preference for instrumentalists.

 Awarded to an outstanding music student who is entering their senior year of study at Northwest.
 Eligible applicants must have performed well in their private tuba lessons and have been successful in their theory and music history courses.
 Former recipients of this award are ineligible during subsequent years.
-(Applicants must be currently enrolled at time of making application.)
+Applicants must be enrolled at time of application.

-Applicants must be a second trimester junior, have at least a minimum cumulative GPA of 3.0, be a music major, and at least a two-year member of MENC.
+Applicants must be a second trimester junior, have a minimum cumulative GPA of 3.00, be a music major, and at least a two-year member of MENC.

 Awarded to a vocal music major with first preference given to a tenor.

 Award is based on performance ability and academic excellence.
-Scholarships are first-time performance awards and are available to all students.
-Students may audition in one or more of the following areas: instrumental, vocal, keyboard and jazz (piano and bass only).
-Recipients are not required to be music majors but are encouraged to participate in musical activities.
+This award is open to first-time and continuing students.
+Students may audition in one or more of the following areas: instrumental, vocal, keyboard and jazz.
+Recipients are not required to be music majors but must participate in musical activities.
 Auditions take place in February (call for specific dates) and must be scheduled in advance by appointment only.

 Must contact the Department of Fine Arts, 660.562.1326, to request an audition application and more information or obtain the application form online:

 The Ward Rounds Instrumental Music Scholarship will be awarded to a Northwest instrumental music education major, from the wind or percussion area, for use during the junior and/or senior year of study.
-Applicants must have a minimum cumulative GPA of 2.5, maintain this throughout the award year, be enrolled as a full-time student, and continue with membership in the Bearcat Marching Band, Wind Symphony, and/or Jazz Ensemble.
+Applicants must have a minimum cumulative GPA of 2.50 and maintain this throughout the award year, be enrolled as a full-time student, and continue with membership in the Bearcat Marching Band, Wind Symphony, and/or Jazz Ensemble.
 Potential applicants must have demonstrated leadership abilities in the Northwest band program, participation in a music service organization, and demonstrate financial need.
 The recipient may reapply for the senior year if also selected for their junior year.

 Awarded to a Northwest student who is a junior returning as a senior music major.
 Must have a 4.00 GPA in piano and music history.

-Available to any student returning to participate in an instrumental performance group, regardless of major, based on contributions to the program, continuous participation, academic performance, and scholarship needs.
+Available to any junior or senior participating in an instrumental performance group, regardless of major, based on contributions to the program, continuous participation, academic performance, and scholarship needs.

-The Shelby Scholarship will be awarded to a freshman, who is of good moral character, to be used during his/her sophomore year at Northwest.
-Applicants must have a minimum cumulative GPA of 2.0 to qualify and must maintain this GPA during the sophomore year.
-The recipients must be enrolled as full-time students at Northwest during the award year and major in vocal or piano areas, or be a choral ensemble participant.
+The Shelby Scholarship will be awarded to a freshman of good moral character and is to be used during his/her sophomore year at Northwest.
+Applicants must have a minimum cumulative GPA of 2.00 to qualify and must maintain this GPA during their sophomore year.
+The recipient must be enrolled as full-time student at Northwest during the award year and major in vocal or piano areas, or be a choral ensemble participant.

 Awarded to a sophomore music major who will be returning as a music major at Northwest for use during the junior year of study.
 The recipient will be selected from the applicants on the basis of having the highest GPA for the first three trimesters of work, maintaining at least a B average in applied lessons, and being enrolled as a full-time student during the fourth trimester of study.

 Awarded to a vocal music major, pursuing either a Bachelor of Science in Education or a Bachelor of Arts degree, to be used during their junior or senior year.
 Recipients must be full-time students during the trimesters of the award.
 Applicants must submit a one-page essay detailing the following: explain how you will apply the vocal music education you are receiving at Northwest to your future career plans and why you are deserving of this award (please include your accomplishments and contributions to the vocal music industry).